 Each processor maintains a hash table that is used to aggregate samples by counting the number of times each (PID, PC, EVENT) triple has been seen.
-This reduces the amount of data generated by a factor of 20 or more for most workloads, resulting in less memory traffic and lower processing overhead per aggregated sample.
+This reduces the amount of data that must be passed from the device driver to the user-level daemon by a factor of 20 or more for most workloads, resulting in less memory traffic and lower processing overhead per aggregated sample.
 The hash table is implemented with an array of fixed size buckets, where each bucket can store four entries (each entry consists of a PID, PC, and EVENT, plus a count).